sujith-eag/personal-site/content/docs/os/os_mca/os_u3_qa.md

 #### Deadlock Avoidance Using RAG

 Resource Allocation Graph Algorithm is also used for deadlock avoidance by using a claim edge in addition to request and assignment edge.
+It is a graph-based approach that helps determine whether granting a resource request will lead to a safe state or an unsafe state, potentially causing a deadlock.

 - **Claim edge** : This edge resembles a request edge but is represented in the graph by a dashed line.
 (Ti → Rj) indicates that thread Ti may request resource Rj at some point in the future.

+Initial Claim: All claim edges must be present in the resource-allocation graph before execution.

 When thread Ti requests resource Rj, the request can be granted only if converting the claim edge (Ti → Rj) to an assignment edge (Rj → Ti) does not create a cycle in the graph (detected using a cycle-detection algorithm).

-- If no cycle exists, the allocation is safe and the resource is granted.
+If granting request does not create cycle, the allocation is safe and the resource is granted.

-- If a cycle is found, the allocation would put the system in an unsafe state, and thread Ti must wait for its request to be satisfied.
+If a cycle is detected, the allocation would put the system in an unsafe state, and thread Ti must wait for its request to be satisfied.

-{{< figure  src="images/os/7_07_DeadlockAvoidance-min.jpg"  alt="."  caption="." >}}
+{{< figure  src="images/os/7_07_DeadlockAvoidance-min.jpg"  alt="."  caption="Deadlock Avoidance" >}}

 Suppose thread T2 requests resource R2.
 Although R2 is free, allocating it to T2 would create a cycle in the graph.
 A cycle indicates an unsafe state, and a deadlock could occur if T1 requests R2 and T2 requests R1.

-{{< figure  src="images/os/7_08_UnsafeState-min.jpg"  alt="."  caption="." >}}
+{{< figure  src="images/os/7_08_UnsafeState-min.jpg"  alt="Unsafe State"  caption="Unsafe State" >}}

 The resource-allocation graph algorithm does not apply to systems with multiple instances of each resource type.